24 Hour Help Line – Call Now

 Cancer: Alcohol abuse increases the risk of getting certain cancers including mouth and throat, larynx, esophagus, colon and rectum, liver, and breast cancer among women.

 Alcohol dependency manifests itself in 3 levels of severity: mild, moderate, and severe.
 When left untreated, any level of alcohol dependency can continue to grow, and the alcohol abuse can become exponentially worse.

-SOBA New Jersey understands the growing nature of addiction and is expertly equipped to handle all cases.
+SOBA New Jersey understands the growing nature of alcohol addiction and is expertly equipped to handle all cases.
 From mild cases to severe ones with many complexities–we deliver the right care every time.
 Our care team consists of dually-licensed Clinicians, board-certified Psychiatrists, and experienced Case Managers.
-We provide the highest quality of treatment which is backed by our sober housing systems and a 24/7 support staff.
+We provide the highest quality of alcohol addiction treatment which is backed by our sober housing systems and a 24/7 support staff.

 Addiction doesn’t have a “cure.”
 It lasts through life and every day is a challenge to remain sober and in recovery.
 Triggers never fully disappear, and temptations are always around.
 That’s why, at SOBA New Jersey, relapse prevention is a pillar of our alcohol addiction treatment.

 Not only do we provide treatment to overcome alcohol dependency, we provide the tools and techniques required to stay sober outside of treatment.